-- Ape_Templates contains translation files, which are used to import aperture and tool lists - Example data contains CircuitCAM input and output data files.
-This is the default directory in which all newly created data are stored. - Libraries contains package libraries, which are used for replacing pad shapes. - New_Templates contains template files for CircuitCAM.
-To view the list of available templates, select File -> New menu item. - Translations contains language localization files (for different languages user interface).
+- Ape Templates contains translation files, which are used to import aperture and tool lists. - Example data contains CircuitCAM input and output data files.
+This is the default directory in which all newly created data are stored. - img contains images, which are used to describe predefined scripts functionality. - Libraries contains package libraries, which are used for replacing pad shapes. - NC contains files, which are used to prepare CAM data for concrete NC machine. - New Templates contains template files for CircuitCAM.
+To view the list of available templates, select File -> New menu item.

+• Translations contains language localization files (for different languages user interface).